akarras/ultros/README.md

 The application also requires a Postgresql database to operate and a Discord application token.

+### Ads

+Currently am experimenting with running ads on the site to see how much revenue can be generated.
+Ideally, I'd like to get the site hosting expenses covered without trying to coerce community members into donating.
+The ads are entirely opt out via the settings page, and adblocks will continue working.

 ### Environment Variables
 * `DISCORD_TOKEN` - A discord bot token
 * `DATABASE_URL` - Postgres connection string